 UKELA in Wales

-UKELA's work in Wales is co-ordinated as a single combined Working Party and Regional Group.
+UKELA's work in Wales is co-ordinated by its Working Party.
 The group aims to influence legislation and organise events for members.
 Its terms of reference are:

 · To influence the development of Welsh environmental law by responding to key consultation papers, with the object of becoming a preferred consultee in Wales.